SonarSource/echoes-react/README.md

 See available components and usage in storybook: <https://echoes-react.netlify.app/>

-> **Tooltips and stacking context**
->
-> If tooltips do not appear above the rest of the UI, read the jsdoc of [Tooltips](src/components/tooltip/Tooltip.tsx)

-### Make it work in Jest
+### Testing with Echoes components in your app

+#### Rendering components

+To render app components that use Echoes components internally you need to make sure your test render function also provides the necessary context providers detailed in the [Providers](#providers) section above.
+You can also configure the `EchoesProvider` with `tooltipsDelayDuration={0}` to disable the tooltip delay during tests, which can help avoid flaky tests due to tooltips not appearing on time.

+#### Jest

-The lib only provides es module bundle.
-If you use Jest for your tests (or a similar library) make sure your transform preprocessor goes through `echoes-react` to make it runnable on Node.js.
+The lib only provides an ES module bundle.
+If you use Jest for your tests (or a similar library) make sure your transform preprocessor goes through `@sonarsource/echoes-react` to make it runnable on Node.js.
 You can do that by adding an exception in your `transformIgnorePatterns`, for example:

 ```js
 transformIgnorePatterns: [`/node_modules/(?!@sonarsource/echoes-react)`],
 ```

-## Local Development
+## Contributing

 ### VSCode Configuration